HarveerMorDS/Stock-Trading-App-Py/README.md

 # Stock-Trading-App-Py

-This App takes stock data from polygon.io now MASSIVE.COM using python.
+This Piece of Code helps extract Stock data from MASSIVE.COM API formerly known as Polygon.io API.